ahall56/Differential-Drive-Robot/README.md

 - Develop Function for drive state sections to intake a speed to simplify and reduce code

 ## Romi_Kinematics
 This additional document includes a assignment that defines and models Romi's Kinematics.
 This model includes simulations of Romi in both closed and open loop.
+The model uses the Runge-Kutta Method to solve for the system.
+Included in the document are the system parameters, state space matrices, and plots of various system behavior.

 ## Team Members
 - Aiden D. Hall
 - Gerardo Tapia-Onate